munair/biopset-documentation/theory/overview/benefits.md

 Options writers with BIOP tokens become investor-owners and act as house.
 This provides a benefit rarely observed in centralized binary options trading platforms.
 {% endhint %}

 Every interaction with the BIOPset platform earns BIOP tokens during the utilization rewards period.
-BIOP rewards may be sold or held for their voting power.
+BIOP rewards may be sold or staked for their voting power.

 {% page-ref page="../../references/tokens/rewards.md" %}